egriffin2/341-work/HW-5/readme.md

 ![checkbox2](https://github.com/egriffin2/341-work/blob/master/HW-5/img/checkbox2.png)
 I was kind of concerned when I realized that they could both be checked at once, so I went back and re-read some thing.
 This of course, allowed me to fix the problem right away.
 ![radio](https://github.com/egriffin2/341-work/blob/master/HW-5/img/radio.png)

+Other than that I'm not really sure what to say about the whole project.
+I really enjoyed it, and everything is making pretty good sense to me.
+I learned a lot about organization in this assignment.
+The fieldset tag really helped to set everything into specific categories, so the site was easy to navigate both in the code itself and in the browser.
+I'm not really sure what else to elaborate on in this Readme, since this was really all the issues I had with the project.